devfile/api/CONTRIBUTING.md

 ### Building

-To build the CRD and the various schemas, you don't need to install any pre-requisite apart from `docker`.
+To build the CRD and the various schemas, you don't need to install any pre-requisite apart from `docker` or `podman`.
-In the root directory, just run the following command:
+In the root directory, if you are using `podman` first run `export USE_PODMAN=true`.
+Then for either `docker` or `podman` run the following command:

 ```console
 bash ./docker-run.sh ./build.sh